×

 Along with its already decorated case of nine other titles, the Tigers’ 10th championship serves as an honorable milestone for numerous reasons.
 Marshall, who already held the most volleyball titles of any other school in the state, is now the first program in Minnesota to win double-digit championships.

-BSM came out with fire to take a 9-7 lead, but a pair of Red Knights attacking errors tied the set up as Drake served an ace and Avery Fahl hit a kill to give the Tigers the lead.
+BSM came out with fire to take a 9-7 lead, but a pair of Red Knights’ attacking errors tied the set up, as Drake served an ace and Avery Fahl hit a kill to give the Tigers the lead.

-A Drake kill off the left side of the net put Marshall up 18-15, which Nora Holmgren followed up with a kill of her own.
+A Drake kill off the left side put Marshall up 18-15, which Nora Holmgren followed up with a kill of her own.
 Two straight kills by Drake and a Julia Fahl kill put the Tigers ahead 23-19, to which an Avery Fahl kill and service ace wrapped up the opening set.

-Marshall controlled the entirety of the second set with a .333 hitting percentage while holding BSM to a .162 mark, bolstering a 12-3 lead with kills from Drake, Julia and Avery Fahl, Halle DeVos and a string of defensive diving saves.
+Marshall controlled the entirety of the second set with a .333 hitting percentage while holding BSM to a .162 mark, bolstering a 12-3 lead with kills from Drake, Julia and Avery Fahl, Halle DeVos and a string of diving defensive saves.

 Both teams put over a few bad serves midway through the set, yet Marshall didn’t fluster as it continued to a 10-point edge, 23-13.
 The Tigers took a 2-0 lead following Holmgren and Laurel Ryks kills.